OpenDSA/OpenDSA/RST/en/PL/TypeConsiderations.rst

     ML response: lengthlist = fn : ''a list -> int

-Here *a* is a type variable indicating that *lengthlist* will accept a list of any type -- in contrast to *sumlist*, which will only work on a list of integers.
+Here *a* (you can ignore the two preceding primes here) is a type variable indicating that *lengthlist* will accept a list of any type, in contrast to *sumlist*, which will only work on a list of integers.

 **More type inferencing in ML**